rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 security event descriptions are the unique global PID values, not the value as seen through the lens of a PID namespace.

-PID values are, by default, not considered to be a stable identifier between the kernel and userspace.
+PID values, in general, are not considered to be a stable identifier between the kernel and userspace.
 In the case of TSEM external modeling, the threat model for a namespace is whether or not an adversarial process, running in either the root security modeling